Peyton Randolph

 Peyton Randolph (September 10, 1721 – October 22, 1775) was an American politician and planter who was a Founding Father of the United States.
 Born into Virginia's wealthiest and most powerful family, Randolph served as speaker of Virginia's House of Burgesses, president of the first two Virginia Conventions, and president of the First Continental Congress.
-He also served briefly as president of the Second Continental Congress.
+He also served briefly as the first president of the Second Continental Congress.

 In 1774, Randolph signed the Continental Association, a trade boycott adopted by the First Continental Congress in response to the British Parliament's Intolerable Acts.
 Randolph was a first cousin once removed of Thomas Jefferson and was also related to John Marshall, the fourth Chief Justice of the United States, and Robert E. Lee, commander of the Confederate States Army in the American Civil War.

-Early life
+Early life and education

-Randolph was born in Tazewell Hall, his family's estate in Williamsburg, Virginia.
-His parents were Sir John Randolph, the son of William Randolph, and Susanna Beverley, the daughter of Peter Beverley.
-His brother was John Randolph.
+Randolph was born on September 10, 1721, in Tazewell Hall, his family's estate in Williamsburg, Virginia.
+His father was Sir John Randolph, and his brother was John Randolph.
 Peyton Randolph was 15 when his father died.
 He attended the College of William & Mary and later studied law at Middle Temple at the Inns of Court in London, becoming a member of the bar in 1743.

 A lifelong resident of Williamsburg, the colony's capital, Randolph was to follow in the footsteps of his father, grandfather, and great-grandfather, all of whom served as speaker of the Virginia House of Burgesses.

-Political career
+Career

 In 1748, Randolph was appointed attorney general of the Colony of Virginia and the same year was elected to the Virginia House of Burgesses, where he would serve for the remainder of his life.
 It was Randolph's dual roles as attorney general and as burgess that would lead to an extraordinary conflict of interest in 1751.
 Governor Robert Dinwiddie had imposed a fee for the certification of land patents, which the House of Burgesses strongly objected to.
 The House selected Randolph to represent their cause to Crown authorities in London.

 In his role as attorney general, though, he was responsible for defending actions taken by the governor.
 Randolph left for London, over the objections of Governor Dinwiddie, and was replaced for a short time as attorney general by George Wythe.
 Randolph resumed his post on his return at the behest of Wythe as well as officials in London, who also recommended the governor drop the new fee.